Treatment & Prevention

 At the conclusion of this demanding program, oral and maxillofacial surgeons are well-prepared to perform the full scope of the specialty, which includes emergency care for the teeth, mouth, jaws, and associated facial structures.

-Treating Facial Injury
+Treating Facial Injury in Wilmington, DE

-The principles for treating facial fractures are the same as for a broken arm or leg.
-The parts of the bone must be lined up (reduced) and held in position long enough to permit them time to heal.
+The principles for treating facial fractures are the same as for a broken arm or leg: the parts of the bone must be lined up (reduced) and held in position long enough to permit them time to heal.
 This may require six or more weeks depending on the patient’s age and the fracture’s complexity.

 When maxillofacial fractures are complex or extensive, multiple incisions to expose the bones and a combination of wiring or plating techniques may be needed.
 The repositioning technique used by the oral and maxillofacial surgeon depends upon the location and severity of the fracture.
 In the case of a break in the upper or lower jaw, for example, metal braces may be fastened to the teeth and rubber bands or wires used to hold the jaws together.
 Patients with few or no teeth may need dentures or specially constructed splints to align and secure the fracture.
 Often, patients who sustain facial fractures have other medical problems as well.
 The oral and maxillofacial surgeon is trained to coordinate his or her treatment with that of other doctors.

-During the healing period when jaws are wired shut, the oral and maxillofacial surgeon prescribes a nutritional liquid or pureed diet, which will help the healing process by keeping the patient in good health.
+During the healing period when jaws are wired shut, your Wilmington oral and maxillofacial surgeon prescribes a nutritional liquid or pureed diet, which will help the healing process by keeping the patient in good health.
 After discharge from the hospital, the doctor gives the patient instructions on continued facial and oral care.

 Don’t Treat Any Facial Injury Lightly